Sir Arthur C. Clarke

 His novels Rendezvous with Rama and The Fountains of Paradise both gained the Nebula Award and the Hugo Award, respectively the US and World’s most prestigious science fiction prizes.

-Arthur established the Arthur C. Clarke Award in 1986 to recognise the best UK-published science fiction novel each year.
+Arthur approved the establishment of the Arthur C. Clarke Award in 1986 to recognise the best UK-published science fiction novel each year.
 He was knighted in 2000.

 Did you know?
 A keen scuba diver, Arthur set up several diving-related ventures with his business partner Mike Wilson.
 Exploring off the coast of Sri Lanka, they found both a lost Hindu temple and the wreck of a 17th-century ship belonging to the Munghal Emperor Aurangzeb.